rust-or/rust-lp-modeler/README.md

 * Amila Welihinda [(amilajack)](https://github.com/amilajack)

 ## Further work

+* Parse and provide the objective value
 * Config for lp_solve and CPLEX
-* 'complex' algebra operations such as commutative and distributivity
 * It would be great to use some constraint for binary variables such as
     * a && b which is the constraint a + b = 2
     * a || b which is the constraint a + b >= 1